 The solution is to be aware of such voices and consciously tune them out during our meditation.
 It’s hard, but with some practice, we can.
 At the very least, we acquire the confidence that we can deal with these deterrents no matter what.
 After that, it’s a matter of putting in the effort and getting to it.

-We seek perfection, many would rather not meditate at all than meditate for short period; letting go of failures and misses.
+We seek perfection, many would rather not meditate at all than meditate for a short period; letting go of failures and misses.
 Others won’t meditate unless they’re in their most comfortable seat or cushion or room filled with fragrance with a ray of sunshine beaming in.
 Meditate by stealing five minutes at work.
 Meditate if you have a train commute.
 When you step out, find that quiet spot in the park or in your backyard to meditate for a while.
-Sahaja meditation is hardly rigid or prescriptive about techniques and ambience, so use that to your advantage.
+Sahaja meditation is hardly rigid or prescriptive about techniques and ambiance, so use that to your advantage.

 Being able to move on from failures and misses is a big part of becoming consistent.
 In the case of meditation, you need to know that each session is different – some are very deep and beneficial and the others can be downright useless with a lot of thoughts and distractions.
 But that’s okay.
 It’s better to keep to your meditation routine even if it isn’t the best experience rather than not meditate at all.